zoxpx/pxdocs/content/portworx-install-with-kubernetes/cloud/azure/acs/1-prepare.md

 ### Select and customize the deployment configuration

 The example deployment here uses Kubernetes with pre-attached disks and VM scale sets.
-Find a sample JSON file in the acs-engine repository here: [examples/disks-managed/kubernetes-preAttachedDisks-vmas.json](https://github.com/Azure/acs-engine/blob/master/examples/disks-managed/kubernetes-preAttachedDisks-vmas.json)
+Find a sample JSON file in the acs-engine repository [here](https://github.com/Azure/acs-engine/blob/master/examples/disks-managed/kubernetes-preAttachedDisks-vmas.json).

 Ensure that the Portworx target nodes have at least one “local” attached disk which can be used to contribute storage to the global storage pool.